renalreg/radar/README.md

 A remote build is useful when you are developing on a different operating system to the one you want to deploy to.

-Install dependencies on remote machine:
+Install dependencies on the remote machine:

 ```
 yum install https://download.postgresql.org/pub/repos/yum/9.4/redhat/rhel-7-x86_64/pgdg-centos94-9.4-2.noarch.rpm